parallelbgls/Modbus.Net/README.md

 -------------------
 Modbus.Net is an open hardware communication platform written by C# 7.0.

-You can only focusing on the protocal itself, and the platform can automaticaly create a full asynchronized or synchronized communication library.
+You can only focusing on the Protocol itself, and the platform can automaticaly create a full asynchronized or synchronized communication library.

 Why called Modbus.Net
 -------------------